-The only rainforest included in the US National Forest Service is found in this beautiful eastern town.
-Within the park’s 28,000 acres you can find more than 240 species of plants — most of them endemic — spread across valleys, rivers, streams, waterfalls, hiking trails, and more.
-The forest is also home to a handful of rare creatures as well.
-You can find endangered species like the Puerto Rican parrot or iguaca, and the coquí (a small native tree frog), both symbols of Puerto Rico.
+El Yunque is the only tropical rainforest included in the U.S. National Forest Service.
+Within the park’s 28,000 acres you can find more than 240 species of plants — most of them endemic — spread across valleys, rivers, streams, waterfalls, and hiking trails.
+The forest is also home to a handful of rare creatures; as you meander through this enchanting forest, look for endangered species like the Puerto Rican parrot (or iguaca) and the coquí (a small native tree frog), both symbols of Puerto Rico.

-Yocahú Observation Tower
+Yokahú Observation Tower

 For a walk to waterfalls, check out the Juan Diego stream.
-A less popular hike, but dubbed “El Yunque’s best kept secret,” the path leads to three stunning waterfalls where you can jump in the water and relish in the wonderful scenery.
+A less popular hike (but dubbed El Yunque’s best-kept secret), the path leads to three stunning waterfalls where you can jump in the water and savor the wonderful scenery.
 The trail can be steep and muddy in certain spots, so be careful and choose appropriate footwear.